n0-computer/iroh.computer/content/design/dsht/_index.md

 section="3."
 +++

-# Abstract

-The Iroh distributed sloppy hash table (DSHT) is the primary source of **content routing** within Iroh.
-The Hash Table functions as a pointer machine linking content identifiers to the addresses of providers who are willing to fulfill requests using an out-of-band data transfer mechanism.
+The Iroh distributed sloppy hash table (DSHT) is the primary source of _content routing_ within Iroh.
+The Hash Table functions as a _pointer machine_ linking content identifiers to provider network addresses who can fulfill requests using an out-of-band data transfer mechanism.

 The Iroh DSHT is not a new technology, but rather a composition of prior research into DHTs, tailored to the content routing use case.
+The foundation of the Iroh DSHT is a Kademlia distributed hash table [1], which uses the exclusive-OR (XOR) distance metric.
+From there we make modifications to optimize for many writes, security, and performance, all of which is collaged from prior research.

 # Introduction

-The foundation of the Iroh DSHT is a Kademlia distributed hash table [1], which uses the exclusive-OR (XOR) distance metric.
-From there we make modifications to optimize for many writes, security, and performance, all of which are collaged from prior research into DHTs.

 - many writers: In a p2p file-sharing application, all content fetches have the potential to end in one or more writes back to the DHT in the event a node wishes to provide that content back to other nodes.
 - natural inequality in compute & networking capabilities across peers